majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Debian GUI
 ----------

 It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
-If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see :ref:`here for details <vpn>`.
+If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see :ref:`here for details <_vpn>`.

 ^^^^^^^^^^^^^^
 With installer
 ^^^^^^^^^^^^^^

+Note: enter for "$username" your actual username like: "victor".

 1. Download the installer from above.
 2. Run it ìn the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
 You need sudo-privileges for this, or you login in as root with :code:`su root`.